MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 #### Space-time diagrams

 The distribution of physical qubits used for the algorithm and the T factories is a factor which may impact the design of your algorithm.
-You can visualize this distribution to better understand the estimated space requirements for the algorithm.
+You can use `result.diagram.space` to visualize this distribution to better understand the estimated space requirements for the algorithm.

 ```python
 result.diagram.space